In this article

 Add alt text and a redirect link for your image.

-Add a caption to display underneath the image.
+Add a caption to display beneath the image.

 Learn more about editing, adding and adjusting images in Modern Editor: